scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 This ``Curve`` object is also able to pass on this semantic information to other Elements with different visual representations so that they faithfully reflect the space in which the Mandelbrot Set is defined.
 For instance, you can pass the curve directly to the constructor of the ``Scatter`` or ``Histogram`` elements and a new visual representation of the resulting object will retain the original semantic dimension labels.
 This type of operation merely changes the representation associated with the supplied data.

+..
+  Yes, but it also changes the semantics -- a set of disconnected points means something different from samples of a continuous curve, or a Histogram.
+It would be nice to make that clearer.

 Note that in the declarations of ``Image``, the dimensions of the axes are declared as key dimensions (``kdims``).
 Key dimensions correspond